micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [such a high premium is placed on]  To place great importance or emphasis on something, often implying that it may have negative consequences or drawbacks.
 #### [Return to Q Index](#section1)

-## <a name="question19"></a>Q19:   Please give me an example including,"be commited to", "be placed on" which means to emphasize, "such a high premium".
-Storys
+## <a name="question19"></a>Q19:   Please give me an example including,"be commited to", "be placed on" which means to emphasize, "such a high premium". story-style

 #### A19:
    In an era where [such a high premium] is [placed on] (emphasized) technological advancements, corporations must [be committed to] not only developing cutting-edge innovations but also addressing the potential negative impacts on society and the environment, to ensure sustainable progress.